hasanzaidi1/hasanzaidi1/README.md

 I’m a dedicated Full Stack Engineer who thrives on turning complex challenges into efficient, elegant solutions.
 My journey has led me through a diverse tech landscape, where I’ve honed my skills in Selenium, C, JavaScript, and PostgreSQL.

+I previously worked at WebstaurantStore, where I focused on Quality Assurance Automation, gaining hands-on experience in ensuring high-quality software delivery.
+Since then, I have been in love with automation and using Selenium for personal tasks.
+Check out my project here:  [Spotify Automation](https://github.com/hasanzaidi1/spotify_Automation).

 With a natural curiosity for exploring new technologies, I’m always on the lookout for innovative ways to enhance user experiences and streamline processes.
 I take pride in writing clean, scalable code that not only meets requirements but also elevates the overall functionality of a project.

 Let’s connect and collaborate on transforming ideas into reality! 🚀